Meghan Markle & Prince Harry Went On A Babymoon In Hampshire

 “Meghan is only a couple of weeks away from giving birth, so Harry really wanted to treat her.”

 The couple ate in their private dining room and avoided the public restaurants run by British foodie Skye Gyngell.
-They also took long walks in the woods, and enjoyed their time together (accompanied at a distance of course by three protection officers who also stayed at the resort).
+They also took long walks in the woods, and enjoyed their time together.
+They were accompanied, at a distance of course, by three protection officers who also stayed at the resort.

 This vacation came just before the Sussex duo made their move from London to Frogmore Cottage on the grounds of Windsor Castle.
 The couple is relocating in the hope that they will have more privacy for their expanding family in the countryside.